Site Maintainer:

 Abandoned; 90% destroyed by fire.

-Mayor Scott King wants to save the facade as part of a veteran's
+Former mayor Scott King wanted to save the facade as part

 |